Muhammed-Mndour/Todo-List-FastAPI/docs/todolist/integrations/APIs.md

 ---

-## Get Task
+## Get Tasks

 - This API returns a list of all tasks belonging to the authenticated user.
 - Tasks are filtered by authenticated user and only active tasks are returned.
-- If task_code provided then API returns this task only
+- If category_code provided then API returns this tasks only

 ### Endpoint